revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 <img src="figures/time-tree.png" width="600" />
 {% figcaption %}

 *Time-like, ultrametric tree with 25 leaves (T0 to T24) to be inferred.
-The height is 0.3 units of time.*
+The tree was simulated using a birth process (Yule process) with a birth rate of 1.0 per unit of time.
+The tree was conditioned on having height 0.3, and 25 leaves.*

 {% endfigcaption %}
 {% endfigure %}

-However, the only information we get is an MSA simulated along the following substitution-like tree:
+However, the only information we get is an alignment simulated along the following substitution-like tree:

 {% figure substitution-tree %}
 <img src="figures/substitution-tree.png" width="600" />
 {% figcaption %}

 *Substitution-like tree obtained from the time-like tree by altering the branch lengths with randomly chosen rate modifiers.
+The rate modifiers are sampled from two log-normal distributions introducing frequent minor, and sparse major rate modifications, respectively.
 The alignment used for inference was simulated along this tree using the JC model.*

 {% endfigcaption %}
 {% endfigure %}

-For reasons of computations efficiency, the inference of the time-like tree will be done in three steps.
-First, the posterior distribution of the branch lengths of the substitution-like tree are inferred using the JC model (`1_mcmc_jc.rev`).
+For reasons of computational efficiency, the inference of the time-like tree is done in three steps.
+First, the posterior distributions of the branch lengths of the substitution-like tree are inferred using the JC model (`1_mcmc_jc.rev`).
-Second, the inferred posterior distributions of the branch lengths will be summarized into the posterior means and variances of the branch lengths (`2_summarize_branch_lengths.rev`).
-Third, calibrations and constraints will be used to improve the accuracy of dating the phylogeny (`3_mcmc_dating.rev`).
-The posterior means and variances of the branch lengths obtained in the second step will be used to approximate the phylogenetic likelihood.
+Second, the inferred posterior distributions of the branch lengths are summarized into the posterior means and variances of the branch lengths (`2_summarize_branch_lengths.rev`).
+Third, calibrations and constraints are used to improve the accuracy of dating the phylogeny (`3_mcmc_dating.rev`).
+The posterior means and variances of the branch lengths obtained in the second step are used to approximate the phylogenetic likelihood using normal distributions.

-1. Inference of the posterior distribution of branch lengths --
+1. Inference of the posterior distributions of the branch lengths --
 {:.section}